10 Fun Android Word Games

 Wordscapes

-Why Wordscapes, as opposed to Word Cookies or Word Crossy or any of the other "swipe the letters, fill the blanks" word games?
+Why Wordscapes, as opposed to Word Cookies or Word Connect or any of the other "swipe the letters, fill the blanks" word games?
 One word: style.
 In a marketplace where everyone is effectively selling an identical product, it all comes down to how you present.
 Wordscapes' laid-back vibe, beautiful nature photography and cool ambient music make it the perfect companion game.
 Whatever's happening during your day, you can take five, pop in your earbuds, and Wordscapes will help you chill.
-Can't beat that.
+You can't beat that.

 Word Search Pro